TheStaticTurtle/website_blog/content/posts/20250825_UltranetAdventuresPart2/index.md

 ## Firmware

 Since I choose to go with the DIX9211, I need a way to control it 🎛️.
-This could have been done in the FPGA, however I didn't feel like implementing it 🥱 so I decided to use a raspberry pi pico.
+This could have been done in the FPGA, however I didn't feel like implementing I2C by hand 🥱 so I decided to use a raspberry pi pico.
+It takes up a bunch of space on the PCB, but it's way faster to work with.

-Right now it's only configuring the chip, but as I said earlier, I did connect an SPI bus with two extra pins to the FPGA, this could be used to output/input audio over USB, for example.
+Right now it's only configuring the chip, but as I said earlier, I did connect an SPI bus with two extra pins to the FPGA, this could be used for many applications ranging from basic config to audio input/output over USB.

-I also alluded to earlier that I use the DIX9211 as a router 🔀, this is configured by the supervisor from some DIP switches:
+I also alluded to earlier that, like the P16-M, I use the DIX9211 as a router 🔀, this is configured by the supervisor from some DIP switches:

 | Config      | Behavior                                                           |
 |-------------|--------------------------------------------------------------------|